energymon/energymon/msr/README.md

 ## Prerequisites

-First, you must be using a system that supports MSRs.
+First, you must be using a system that supports Intel MSRs.

+The implementation first checks for the [msr-safe](https://github.com/LLNL/msr-safe) kernel module, otherwise it falls back on the `msr` kernel module.

-To access MSRs, the `msr` kernel module needs to be loaded:
+To load the `msr` kernel module:

 ```sh
 sudo modprobe msr